marcoalopez/marcoalopez.github.io/Resume.md

 [Ternary plots](https://marcoalopez.github.io/ternary_plots/): no-fuss ternary plots in Python (using matplotlib)

-[Strength envelopes](https://marcoalopez.github.io/strength_envelopes/): A set of Jupyter notebooks to generate crust and lithosphere strength envelopes (in development!)
+[Strength envelopes](https://marcoalopez.github.io/strength_envelopes/): A set of Jupyter notebooks to generate crust and lithosphere strength envelopes (a little stuck for lack of time!)

 You can find more pet projects of mine [here](https://github.com/marcoalopez?tab=repositories)